 No method of detecting breast cancer is 100 percent certain, but data shows that most cancers are detected earlier when patients undergo an annual mammogram after age 40.

-At the Falk Breast health Center at Crouse Hospital, we use the most advanced digital mammography, which pairs modern electronic and computer technology with traditional X-ray mammography methods.
-Digital mammography provides more accurate images, reduces radiation exposure and results in fewer false positives than traditional X-ray mammography.
+At the Falk Breast health Center at Crouse Hospital, we use the most advanced 3D digital mammography, which pairs modern electronic and computer technology with traditional X-ray mammography methods.
+3D digital mammography (also called Tomosynthesis) provides more accurate images, reduces radiation exposure and results in fewer false positives than traditional X-ray mammography.
 Digital mammography has been shown to be especially effective in detecting abnormalities in young women and those with dense breast tissue.

 Patients with no symptoms will receive a screening mammography procedure.
 Those with breast lumps or other concerns will have a diagnostic mammogram, which may include specialized views and, at times, an ultrasound of the breast.
 Because images are processed digitally, they can be viewed, optimized and stored on a computer for easy access by your physician or hospital staff at any time.